 You might be surprised to realize that you have most of this already.
 You may not have sumac, but most of the spices are fairly common.
 Sumac is slightly fruity and tart, very similar to lemon.
 If you are trying to broaden your spice repertoire and want to branch out to incorporate different spices, this is a great time to do it.

 Lamb Burger Recipe

 Once I figured out what I wanted to burger to taste like, I got stuck on condiments for a second.
 I wanted to keep it fairly simple because the burger is so flavorful, I didn’t want to toppings to be overwhelming.
-I had plain greek yogurt in the fridge and I alway have tahini in the cupboard, so I combined the two to make a quick and easy spread.
+I had plain Greek yogurt in the fridge and I always have tahini in the cupboard, so I combined the two to make a quick and easy spread.

 Lamb isn’t as popular as beef, but I can always find it at my grocery store.
 It usually comes in 1 pound packages, which is perfect for this recipe.
 I know the list of spices is a bit long, but don’t let that deter you from trying this burger.
 If you happen to have baharat in your cabinet, use it and just add in the sumac and sesame seeds!

 Sides can be just as important as the burger.
 We almost always have something creamy like a potato or macaroni salad, something crunchy (chips, pretzels, etc) and something with a little kick to it like vinegary pickles or something spicy.
 Here are a few of my favorites for you to try:

 - Pickled Banana Peppers – super easy and done in under 30 minutes

 - Pimento Cheese Potato Salad – need I say more?!

 - White Beans with Arugula and Sun Dried Tomato – as an alternative to baked beans

 - Bulgur Wheat Salad with Chickpeas and Red Onion – this would go perfectly with these burgers!